 3) For Adventure in Railay: Go Rock Climbing

 Yet on the other end of the spectrum, experienced climbers may want to check out something known as deep water soloing (DWS).
-Railay is beginning to build a reputation behind this unique style of free climbing which occurs over cliffs dangling over the ocean in the open water.
+Railay is beginning to build a reputation behind this unique style of free climbing, which occurs on cliffs dangling over the ocean in the open water.
 If you miss grabbing your next hold, you plunge down into the sea below.
 Deep water soloing is only for the true adventure junkie!

-For a more introductory experience, try this half-day rock climbing tour in Railay that runs either in the morning or afternoon, includes your guide, equipment, and all fees for less than $30 USD.
-Rock climbing is definitely the best best for adventurous things to do in Railay Beach.
+Prices vary around Railay, based on each operator, skill level, and the number of climbs (e.g., better value for 3-day climbing package).
+For a more introductory experience, try this half-day rock climbing tour in Railay that runs either in the morning or afternoon, includes your guide, equipment, and all fees for about $40 USD.
+You can feel confident booking based on their track-record of excellent 5-star reviews here.

 4) Venture to Phra Nang Beach & Pranang Cave (Princess Cave)

 Phra Nang Beach is another one of Railay’s three main beaches.
 This one takes just a little more effort to reach compared to Railay Beach itself.
 This cove is located around one of Railay’s southern cliffs.

 Phra Nang Beach has more white sandy stretches of sand wrapped by Railay’s signature limestone cliffs.
 Up the beach, trees provide natural shade.
 Under the shaded trees, you can find ladies offering massages with aloe for anyone who may have gotten sunburned.
 Also, longtail boats with full kitchens pull-up to Phra Nang Beach for a unique eating opportunity.